 A student desiring to withdraw from the University should initiate the withdrawal by accessing the Complete Withdrawal link in the MY MC student portal.
 It is necessary for the correct procedure to be followed as discontinuance of class attendance without official withdrawal earns a grade of F in each course.
-See Refund Policies in this catalog for withdrawal/ refund schedule.
+See Refund Policies in this catalog for withdrawal/refund schedule.

-Any claims for refunds of tuition will be based on the date on which the student files a completed withdrawal form with the Bursar's Office.
+Any claims for refunds of tuition will be based on the date on which the student initiates the withdrawal.